NicoDaoMoney/astroport-core/contracts/tokenomics/staking/README.md

 ### `config`

-Returns the ASTRO and xASTRO addresses.
+Returns the ASTRO and xNICO addresses.

 ```json
 {